Horton

 Solar Farm

-Aura Power is working on a solar farm proposal north of Whimple in East Devon with a capacity of 49.9MW.
+Aura Power has secured planning permission for a solar farm proposal north of Whimple in East Devon with a capacity of 49.9MW.
 Horton Solar Farm will be built without subsidy and would generate enough clean electricity to power the equivalent of around 12,000 homes, saving around 11,500 tonnes of carbon from the atmosphere each year.

 East Devon Council has declared a climate emergency with a target to become carbon neutral by 2040.
 Horton Solar Farm can help in reaching this commendable ambition.